LaneMatthewJ/SaSSaSSaS/README.md

 Download the data

-Place the shipsnet.json file in a folder named data
+Place the shipsnet.json file in a folder named data that is in the same folder as the notebooks

 Enjoy
 ### Navigation